DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can use an AWS SDK to upload an object in parts.
 Alternatively, you can perform the same action via the AWS CLI.
 - You can also parallelize downloads from S3 using **byte-range fetches**.
 If there's a failure during the download, the failure is localized just to the specfic byte range and not the whole object.

+### S3 URL's (9/19/20)
+- An example ARN: arn:aws:s3:::a45fg94g223cq6 in a given VPC.
+- S3 supports two URL styles: virtual hosted and path style.
+Virtual-hosted-style URLs are of the form http://bucket.s3-aws-region.amazonaws.com, and path-style URLs are the traditional URLs you’ve seen: https://s3-aws-region.amazonaws.com/bucket-name.
+(AWS-CSAPT)
+- For a new bucket in us-east-2 named "ytmProfilePictures", the S3 URL is: https://s3-us-east-2.amazonaws.com/ytmProfilePictures because for direct access, the bucket name comes after the region FQDN.
+- For static web hosting if you want images uploaded to 'images', the URL is: https://ytmProfilePictures.s3-website-us-east-2.amazonaws.com/images because the bucket name is part of the FQDN.
+- Presigned URL's allow non AWS users object access.
+The creater assignes permissions.

 ### S3 Pre-signed URLs:
 - All S3 objects are private by default, however the object owner of a private bucket with private objects can optionally share those objects with without having to change the permissions of the bucket to be public.
 - This is done by creating a pre-signed URL.
 Using your own security credentials, you can grant time-limited permission to download or view your private S3 objects.